erigontech/erigon/docs/programmers_guide/header_download.md

 ### Handle NewBlockMsg
-**Input**: NewBlockMsg + peer handle. **Output**: chain segment or penalty for the peer handle
+**Input**: NewBlockMsg + peer handle. **Output**: chain segment or penalty for the peer handle The message `NewBlockMsg` contains a block (with header and body), as well as its total difficulty.
+Since this correctness of this total difficulty cannot be verified just by looking at the block itself, the only use of it is to potentially penalise the peer if we find that the total difficulty reported was wrong.
+But this is of a very marginal use, if we do not trust this number anyway.
+Therefore, we will only be looking at the block header part of the message.
+This algorithm is a degenerate version of the algorithm
+"Handle BlockHeadersMsg", because it only creates one chain segment and there is only one header in that segment.

 ### Prepend
 **Input**: chain segment + peer handle. **Output**: updated structures (modified working chain segments) or "no prepend point foind", or penalty for the handle (tombstone creation)